Harold F. Kress: Later films and involvement with the Motion Picture Editors Guild

 One of the high points of his career came after he left MGM.
-This was the editing of The Towering Inferno (1974) with his son Carl Kress.
+This was the editing of The Towering Inferno (1974), with his son Carl Kress.
 In the words of Tony Sloman, "The Towering Inferno is superbly put together, its pyramidal star structure cleverly maintained throughout, its climax as the high-level water tanks flood the blazing glass tower genuinely riveting, but there is a single edit within that film which encapsulates the art, craft and skill of the professional editor.
 Fred Astaire has taken a spreadsheet-sized junk bond certificate from out of his briefcase and puts it folded into his inside pocket.
 Seamless, except you never see him fold the document.
 It's done - brilliantly on a cut, an edit that must have brought great satisfaction to whichever Kress wrought it, and a supreme example of great (and totally invisible) editing."

 Kress had been selected as a member of the American Cinema Editors, had been elected to the board of the organization, and been elected to the presidency (1967–1968) of the Motion Picture Editors Guild by its membership.
 In 1992 he received the American Cinema Editors Career Achievement Award.
 He used the occasion to note that film editing had become better recognized over his career as a component of filmmaking: "'We wanted to get our names from the bottom of the crawl to the top, with the director, cinematographer and costume designer,' he said.
 And he achieved that."
 In his 1992 interview with Gabriella Oldham, Kress noted "When I was president of the union for two years, I fought for recognition for the editor.
 I started the fight to get editors' names raised up on the credits.
 Now we get screen credit, and some producers and directors give advertising credit too, but that took a long time.
 On those MGM lists, we usually were down at the bottom.
 Finally, we crawled up to the middle, then we got underneath the camera, then we got on top of the camera.
 We're the directors' best friends and the directors helped move us up."

-Family
+Personal life

-He was married to Zelda Raphael, and predeceased her.
-They had one son, Carl, who also became a film editor.
+Kress was married to Zelda Raphael, and predeceased her.
+They had one son, Carl, who also became a film editor who shared an Oscar with his father for 1974's The Towering Inferno.

+Death

 After suffering from cancer for a number of years, Kress died in Palm Desert, California, on September 18, 1999, at the age of 86.